HL7/smart-app-launch/spec/scopes-and-launch-context/index.md

 ## Scopes for requesting a refresh token

-To request a `refresh_token` that can be used to obtain a new access token after the current access token expires, add one of the following scopes:
+To request a `refresh_token` that can be used to obtain a new access token.
+After the current access token expires, add one of the following scopes.
+Note that a server can decide which client types (public or confidential) are eligible to receive refresh tokens.:

 Scope              | Grants
 -------------------|-------